flauc/angular2-notifications/README.md

 # Angular2-Notifications
-An easy to use notifications library for Angular 2.
+A light and easy to use notifications library for Angular 2.

+## Example
+Take a look at the live demo here: [Live Demo](http://flauc.github.io/angular2-notifications) You can also clone this repository and check out the example folder.

 ## Setup
 Download the library with npm